fChristenson/My-life-as-a-programmer/README.md

 > What about online degrees?

-> What about CEO with no programming skills?

-> Is redux still relevant?

-> Should I migrate Jquery to standard JavaScript?

 > Can a solution architect become a software developer?

+> Can you make a video about beer?

+> What is heap memory?

+> What is the difference between http and http2?

+> What about Deno?

+## Pending tutorials

 > Can you make a video about using Microdata?

-> What about the picture element?

-> Why did Microsoft get in to open source?

 > Can you compare a relational database with MongoDB and focus on data integrity (transactions)?

-> Can you make a video about beer?

-> What is heap memory?

 > How do you build a Chrome extension with Vue.js?

-> What is the difference between http and http2?

-> How do I get better at Webpack, Babel, Npm and version control?

-> What is npm ci?

 > Can you make a video about enterprise Java?